 A 404 page is displayed when another cannot be shown.
 One of the reasons for this is the product no longer exists because it has expired or has discontinued.

-A standard 404 page (such as the one below) is pretty useless for discontinued products.
-It provides very little information that would be useful to a user arriving on the site via a product URL.
+A standard 404 page (such as the one below) provides very little information that would be useful to a user arriving on the site via a product URL.
 Clearly, it doesn’t contain what the user is looking for so the user experience becomes poor and the journey stops.
 This is what you need to avoid.
 If you’re giving potential visitors a bad experience, then it’s a bad experience you’ll be giving search engines as well.

-Instead, we recommend investing time in creating custom 404 pages for your discontinued products.
+Instead, we recommend investing time in creating custom 404 pages for your discontinued products that specifically tell usrs the product is no longer available and provides links to similar alternatives..
 The advantages are:

 - It’s clear to users and search engines that the page is gone.